GypsyDangerous/Image-Tiler/readme.md

 Tiled Image ![](output/8_tile.png)
 scaled down to 1/10 the size of the original and tiled with 16x16 minecraft blocks Tiled Image ![](output/pixel_art.png)

+# Credit
+This project was inspired by [This](https://github.com/nuno-faria/tiler) repo but none of the code was copied.
+Some, but not all of the tiles have been copied, including the circles and the at symbols.
+I found said repo thanks to [This](https://www.youtube.com/watch?v=CHd4K_3rqKE) video.